 Parkroyal Penang Resort in Batu Ferringhi recently reopened after undergoing a MYR 55 million transformation encompassing the public spaces and guestrooms.
 The hotel has been around since 1990 and has an enviable position as it faces the Andaman Sea.
 It is also the only resort being managed by Parkroyal Hotels and offers a good peek at how the city hotel chain does its leisure infrastructure.
-For the reopening, I was invited to head to Penang for the weekend to check out the hotel and also some new attractions in the island.
+For the reopening, I was invited to head to the Malaysian island for the weekend to check out the hotel and also some new attractions in Penang.

 From Penang International Airport, the resort is almost an hour’s drive as Batu Ferringhi is located near the northern tip of Penang.
 If you decide to take a ride sharing service such as Uber, the fare is around 35 to 40 Ringgit.

 I liked the lobby area of the Parkroyal Penang Resort with its high ceiling, timber furnishings and open concept that look out to the sea.
 The Javana Lounge in the middle offers refreshments and cocktails in various seating formats – I particularly enjoyed lounging by the day beds while looking out at the sprawling resort grounds.

 There are no less than ten room types at the Parkroyal Penang Resort and for this stay, I was billeted at one of the Premier Seaview rooms.
 At 35 square meters, it’s of modest size and comes with a balcony that looks out to the sea.

 This particular room type comes with either a king or twin bed format but it is worth noting that my king room did not use a true king bed but rather had two twin beds joined together to form an over sized bed that’s even larger than your usual king bed.
 I am not entirely sure if it was just my room or if they do all Premier Seaview rooms like this.
 I went to look at the other room types and those had more modestly-sized king beds.